Dying for Sex: Production and release

 Williams eventually signed to the project after her daughter became obsessed with New Girl and after a chance meeting at the 2023 Critics Choice Awards with Meriwether, who told her that she was moving to New York.
 Her participation was announced in November 2023; it was her first TV role since 2019's Fosse/Verdon, for which she had won an Emmy Award, and contained her first masturbation scene.
 In January 2024, it was announced that Jenny Slate had joined the cast; at the time of her chemistry read in late 2023, she was looking for something with depth and breadth and had paused looking for other jobs to wait for it.
 Rob Delaney, David Rasche, Esco Jouléy, Jay Duplass, Kelvin Yu and Sissy Spacek were hired for recurring roles in April.
 Delaney had been public about his experiences with grief, having lost his toddler-aged son to a brain tumor.
 Filming on the series began in March 2024 in New York City; one scene, where Williams kicks Delaney's penis, was filmed repeatedly for more than half a day.

 The trailer of Dying for Sex was released on March 18, 2025.
 The series premiered with all eight episodes in the United States on Hulu on April 4, 2025, and internationally on Disney+.
-The show contains massive amounts of male nudity, so much so that FX once asked the pair to tone it down slighly, though Williams does not herself appear nude.
+The show contains massive amounts of male nudity, so much so that FX once asked the pair to tone it down slightly, though Williams does not herself appear nude.
 Meriwether and Rosenstock took several creative liberties; while Kochan's sex life with her husband had declined following her cancer treatment, she had already had her first orgasm beforehand, and Molly's real-life husband responded to Molly's terminal diagnosis by requesting that the counselor return to why he was angry.
 The pair opted to frontload Molly's childhood sexual abuse, rather than revealing it at the end like the podcast did, and she did not break her femur kicking a partner's penis or have her pet visit her in hospital.
 In addition, the series was set in Brooklyn rather than Los Angeles and many of Kochan's kinkier partners were merged into Neighbor Guy.
 Time also reported that the real-life Nikki was much more meticulous than her character and did not lose Molly's medical records.